-The kitchen is no longer a space that’s used solely for cooking and storing food; as the space in the home that sees the most traffic, and enjoys the most occupation - the kitchen is more than where you feed your body - it’s the heart of the home, and that means it’s responsible for a lot more than cooking.
+The kitchen is no longer a space that’s used solely for cooking and storing food; as the space in the home that sees the most traffic, the kitchen is more than where you feed your body – it’s the heart of the home.
+And that means it’s responsible for a lot more than cooking.

 Decide What’s Important to Your Family First